open-horizon/open-horizon.github.io/README.md

 ## Make necessary changes

-Now do whatever you want to contribute to this project and make necessary changes on existing files or add new files.
+Now, you can suggest contributions, make necessary changes to existing files, or add new files.

-# Test in Local and Push Changes to GitHub
+# Test in local and push changes to GitHub

-Before pushing changes to GitHub, please make sure you build this GitHub Pages site locally to preview and test changes to this site.
+Before you push changes to GitHub, build this GitHub pages site locally to preview and test the changes.

 ## Prerequisites